 Written by Simon Austin — June 18, 2018

-The Spain midfielder was a key part of a remarkable season for Bielsa’s Basque side in 2011/12.
-They outplayed Manchester United on their way to the Europa League final and also reached the showpiece of the Copa del Rey against Barcelona.
+The Basque team outplayed Manchester United on their way to the Europa League final and also reached the final of the Copa del Rey against Barcelona.

-But with glory beckoning, their season unravelled, as they lost five of their last six, including thumping 3-0 defeats in both finals.
-In the end, they finished a disappointing 10th in La Liga.
+But with glory beckoning, their season unravelled.
+They lost five of their last six games, including 3-0 thumpings in both those showpieces, and finished a distant 10th in La Liga.

-Herrera joined Athletic Bilbao in the summer of 2011.
-Since the age of 12, he had been with Real Zaragoza, a side which had to scrap (often literally) to retain their La Liga status.
+Herrera joined Bilbao in the summer of 2011.
+Since the age of 12, he'd been with Real Zaragoza, a side which had to scrap (often literally) to retain their La Liga status.

-Ander Herrera: The next season (when he joined Bilbao) Marcelo Bielsa told me, ‘don’t complain ever again, because referees are there to help footballers, not to kill them.’
+Ander Herrera: "When I joined Bilbao, Marcelo Bielsa told me, ‘don’t complain ever again, because referees are there to help footballers, not to kill them.’
 That was a lesson I had from him.

-I was going from a team who was fighting to keep alive to the romantic football of Marcelo Bielsa, so it was a big change for me.
+I was going from a team that was fighting to keep alive, to the romantic football of Marcelo Bielsa, so it was a big change for me.
 We played amazing football.
-Marcelo Bielsa should be always in football, because the view he has about football is amazing.
+Marcelo Bielsa should always be in football, because the view he has about football is amazing.

-No-one was even able to run as much as us, it was impossible.
+No-one was able to run as much as us, it was impossible."

-Ander Herrera: So it is quite a romantic view about football.
-But I can’t lie to you, in the last months we couldn’t even move.
+Ander Herrera: "It is quite a romantic view about football, but I can’t lie to you, in the last months we couldn’t even move.
 We had five games to play in the league and were in two cup finals and I think we lost all of them (they lost three of their last four games in La Liga and both cup finals 3-0).